 The next graph shows how my changes affect the Abrams finding that passing a gun add-on sentencing law led to fewer gun-involved robberies.
 The upper-left pane provides the starting point.
 It corresponds exactly to a figure in the Abrams paper showing the average gun robbery rates in the years before and after adoption of a gun add-on, relative to the rate in the year of adoption.
 Each blue diamond depicts a 95% confidence interval for a year’s value.
 We see in this graph that on average the gun robbery rate held stable in the years before adoption, then fell right after, by about 25%.
 The rest of the top row shows how the picture evolves as I introduce my approach to filling in missing data (middle), and then double the sample (right).
 The bottom row does the same, but with monthly data, for precision.

-Notice the red lines I’ve superimposed on all the panes.
+Notice the sloped red lines I’ve superimposed on all the panes.
 I added those to help test what to me seems the decisive question: not whether gun robberies fell after gun add-ons were adopted, but whether they fell distinctly, rather than just continuing a long-term decline.
-The red lines show best fits to the data one, two, and three years forward and backward from the point of adoption, in red.
+The red lines show best fits to the data one, two, and three years forward and backward from the point of adoption.
 I tested whether corresponding lines have the same slope before and after, and put the p values at the bottom of the graph.
 For example, in the upper-left pane, the one that matches Abrams, the computer is unsure whether the one-year pre- and post-adoption trends differ (p = .52).
 But it is fairly certain that the two- and three-year trends bend distinctly downward at adoption, just as Abrams concluded.
 However, the p values rise as I introduce my changes, meaning that the trend break fades into statistical insignificance.

 Laws meant to deter drunk driving mostly haven’t.
 Young people hardly offend less after they come of age under criminal law.
 U.S.-based studies of laws lengthening sentences find mild deterrence, with an elasticity of about –0.1, and my reanalyses call even those impacts into question.
 Italy’s extraordinary clemency in 2006 may have deterred crime by suspending rather than commuting sentences.
 But another theory competes to explain that result, and the unusual cognitive salience of the prospective punishment may make the Italian case a poor stand-in for most policy reforms.

 All that is why I wrote in the opening post that “deterrence is de minimis.”
 My synthesis of the evidence is that at current policy margins, making incarceration sentences longer or more likely hardly deters crime.
-As I mentioned in my first post, my devil’s advocate interpretation accepts the Helland and Tabarrok Three Strikes study and the Abrams finding on gun add-ons and gun-involved robberies, and estimates the elasticity of deterrence at –0.1.
+As I also mentioned in the opening post, my devil’s advocate interpretation accepts the Helland and Tabarrok Three Strikes study and the Abrams finding on gun add-ons and gun-involved robberies, and estimates the elasticity of deterrence at –0.1.
 In this contrarian reading, a 10% increase in sentences deters crime by a modest 1%.

 If longer sentences do not deter, they may still reduce crime outside prisons by taking would-be criminals “off the streets.”
 That is incapacitation, and is the subject of the next post.